 Then you can decide for yourself if keto crotch is a real thing.
 Spoiler alert: It’s not.

-Keto crotch, according to Internet-based anecdotes, can last anywhere from a couple of weeks to the duration of the keto diet.
+Keto crotch, according to internet-based anecdotes from keto dieters, can last anywhere from a couple of weeks to the duration of your time on a low-carb diet.

 Either way, these rumors seem to be stressing women out.